-NCERT Solutions For Class 12 Chemistry Chapter 13 – Amines guides you in understanding this organic chemistry concepts in an easy way so that you can remember complex structural formulas for a long period of time.
-NCERT solutions for class 12 chemistry chapter 13 pdf is created by subject experts according to the latest CBSE syllabus (2018-19).
+NCERT Solutions for Class 12 Chemistry Chapter 13 Amines guides you in understanding the concepts of amines in an easy way so that you can remember complex structural formulas of amines for a long period of time.
+These solutions for class 12 chemistry chapter 13 pdf is created by subject experts according to the latest CBSE syllabus (2019-20).
 Students must practice the solutions regularly to prepare effectively for their examination.
 Worksheets, exercises, exemplary problems, HOTS (Higher Order Thinking Skills) and assignments provided here will guide you to excel in Amines topic.

-Importance of Chapter 13 – Amines
+Subtopics of Class 12 Chemistry Chapter 13 – Amines

-- Structure of Amines.
+- Structure of Amines

-- Preparation of Amines.
+- Preparation of Amines

-- Physical Properties.
+- Physical Properties

-- Chemical Reactions.
+- Chemical Reactions

-- Methods of preparation of Diazonium Salts.
+- Methods of preparation of Diazonium Salts

-- Physical Properties,
+- Physical Properties

-- Chemical reactions,
+- Chemical reactions

-- Importance of Diazonium salts in Synthesis of aromatic
+- Importance of Diazonium salts in Synthesis of aromatic Compounds

 Amines are derivatives of ammonia.
 They are obtained by replacing hydrogen atom by alkyl or aryl group.
 Either one or two or all the three hydrogen atoms are replaced.
 Based on the number of hydrogen atoms replaced, amines are classified into three: Primary, Secondary and Tertiary amines.